tahseenadit/self-study/Data Engineering/GCP_Best_Practices.md

 **Low Latency and High Throughput:** BigQuery’s in-memory processing capabilities ensure low query latency, even when dealing with large volumes of streaming data.
 This makes it suitable for applications where real-time responses are critical.
 But if the data is not already in-memory, then first time there may be slight delay.\
 **BigQuery's Buffering and Windowing:**

 BigQuery's commitment to data **consistency and reliability** goes beyond just storing your data.
 It employs a two-pronged approach: **buffering** and **table windowing**, ensuring data integrity and offering you control over insertions.
-Buckle up, data enthusiasts, for a nerdy technical exploration!

 **1. Buffering: A Staging Ground for Data Integrity**